Covid-19 update (21 June 2021)

-We know how important accessing the National Park is to your health and wellbeing, and all our car parks and most toilets remain open (some are currently closed for refurbishment).
-Before you head out of the door, make sure you Know Before You Go and plan your trip carefully as many visitor facilities will be closed.
-We've ideas on where to go to avoid the crowds and the latest information on which outdoor attractions are open in the North York Moors area.
+Before you head out of the door, make sure you Know Before You Go and plan your trip carefully as some visitor facilities may still be closed.
+We've ideas on where to go to avoid the crowds, the latest information on which attractions are open in the North York Moors area as well as car parks and toilets.

 You must stay at home if you have coronavirus symptoms or are self-isolating.

-For now we must proceed with caution and act responsibly to protect local communities, our friends and families, and other visitors.
-Please help do your bit and thank you for social distancing.
+For now we must continue to proceed with caution and act responsibly to protect local communities, our friends and families, and other visitors.
+Please help do your bit.

 We will be constantly reviewing all government advice and will provide updates here accordingly.